efea-umich/cse-593/main-project/project.typ

 Our design critiques suggested that simpler designs that focused around efficiency and accuracy were the most universally liked designs.
 As a result, we picked two designs that we agreed possessed these qualities, and iterated upon them to derive our final paper-prototype design.
 The critique process resulted in a final paper-prototype design that we believe will produce a product that addresses user concerns in the most effective way.

 User testing and heuristic evaluation revealed several gaps in our initial prototype, including core features such as back buttons and special character entry.
 In the next iteration of our prototype, we must include these core features that users expect of any keyboard.
 We also discovered that many users requested that our design give an indication of its activation to increase transparency.
 The simplified user testing results showed how our design language, particularly with suggested reply buttons and the need to swipe up to access the keyboard, needs significant improvement.
-We can utilize motion and animations in our design components in the high fidelity prototype to make these functions clearer.

 = Conclusion and Future Work
 // What is the takeaway of this project?
 Were there any parts of the project that you did not include in the scope of this project?
 Here is where you will discuss how the current assignment will inform the rest of your project.
 For example, in Assignment 1, how will the results of your survey influence the future steps in understanding context of use?
 Feel free to use your creativity to suggest new research directions, designs---but these suggestions must be supported by the findings of your study